ButchBytes-sec/ButchBytes-sec/Security Blue Team Junior Analyst Actvities/OSINT/OSINT Course Capstone.md

 ![2](https://github.com/ButchBytes-sec/ButchBytes-sec/assets/78964580/ab38a0af-58ac-41f4-bc8a-f24991ff3d83)

-- Searched the hacker’s username:  Sp1ritfyre in a search engine and as a results, it provided a link to the hacker’s blog profile.
+- Searched the hacker’s username, Sp1ritfyre, in a search engine and as a results, it provided a link to the hacker’s blog profile.

 ![3](https://github.com/ButchBytes-sec/ButchBytes-sec/assets/78964580/41b0cd63-fdc7-4c95-89ee-c7e7174602be)

-- This page provided a couple of clues, the a random numbers & letters and email link to the hacker’s email address.
+- This page provided a couple of clues, random numbers & letters and email link to the hacker’s email address.

 ![4](https://github.com/ButchBytes-sec/ButchBytes-sec/assets/78964580/b8d64e7b-2e90-4513-83ae-942a29946898)